Stage 1: Academic aptitude

 No applicant will be offered a place without being interviewed in person.
 The Multiple Mini Interview (MMI) will usually be held in January and February.
 The exact timing of the MMI days will vary from year to year but we aim to give applicants two weeks’ notice of their MMI date.

 Applicants are assessed at each station and given a score for their performance at that station.
 The station scores are summed and applicants ranked according to their overall MMI score.
-Those with the highest score will be made an offer of a place on the Foundation year programme.
-All offers are conditional upon being deemed Fit to Practice (stage 5).
+Those with the highest score will be made an offer of a place to study medicine.
+All offers are conditional upon being deemed Fit to Practise (stage 4).